 - Discuss and confirm Wendy’s production management practices;

-- Discuss and establish standard operating procedures for antimicrobial use in prevention and control of disease, such as AFB;
+- Discuss and establish standard operating procedures for antimicrobial use in diseases requiring treatment, such as AFB;

 - Be available to Wendy in case of an adverse reaction.

-Dr. Malvo also informs Wendy of the potential side-effects of oxytetracycline in bees, and reiterates that the treatment is strictly preventative – once a colony shows signs of AFB it cannot be salvaged, and the colony and equipment must be burned to prevent spread to other colonies in her yard and in other yards.
-Wendy understands this and appreciates Dr. Malvo’s thoroughness and agrees to the treatment regime.
+Dr. Malvo also informs Wendy of the potential side-effects of oxytetracycline in bees, and reiterates that it is strictly preventative – once a colony shows signs of AFB it cannot be salvaged, and the colony and equipment must be burned to prevent spread to other colonies in her yard and in other yards.
+Wendy understands this and appreciates Dr. Malvo’s thoroughness and agrees to the treatment regimen.